 What are the most common reasons applications are not supported for funding?

-- Problems with mentee eligibility (non-U.S. citizenship or permanent residency; status on PHS-funded projects; etc.)
+- Candidate ineligibility (non-U.S. citizenship or permanent residency; status on PHS-funded projects; etc.)

-- Proposed research for the mentee candidate is beyond the scope of research of the parent grant;
+- Proposed research for the candidate is beyond the scope of research of the parent grant;

-- Absence of a good, detailed mentoring plan for the candidate.
+- Absence of a strong, detailed mentoring/career development plan for the candidate.

 How long will it take to receive a decision on my application once it is sent to NIDA for consideration?

-It takes approximately ten weeks from receipt of the application package in NIDA’s Special Populations Office until a funding decision is made.
+It takes approximately ten weeks from receipt of the application in NIDA’s Office of Diversity and Health Disparities until a funding decision is made.
 NIDA’s review committee makes every effort to ensure funding decisions on applications are made as expeditiously as possible.

 How can I find out more about the NIH Diversity Supplements program?

-Complete information about the NIH diversity supplements program can be found in the NIH program announcement Research Supplements to Promote Diversity in Health-Related Research, NIH Guide, PA-12-149, April 6, 2012 which is available at: http://grants.nih.gov/grants/guide/pa-files/PA-12-149.html.
+Complete information about the NIH diversity supplements program can be found in the NIH program announcement Research Supplements to Promote Diversity in Health-Related Research, NIH Guide, PA-12-149.